-Test engineering is a global endeavor.
-Electronic devices can be prototyped thousands of miles from where they are manufactured and ultimately deployed.
-They must be tested every step of the way.
+Electronic devices can be designed thousands of miles from where they are manufactured and ultimately deployed.
+And they need to be tested every step of the way.
 But electrical engineers worlds apart may store test results in different places, which can complicate tasks like debugging glitches and correlating results with test conditions.

 Santa Clara, California-based startup Gradient One is trying to simplify many of the mundane tasks weighing down test engineering as hardware becomes more complicated.
 The company has developed a cloud platform for test automation, storage and analysis and other tasks that traditionally have been handled at the test bench.
 The goal is to shave costs for test engineering firms and other businesses.

-Using a hardware gateway between the internet and test equipment, Gradient One’s platform offers other perks.
-Users can automate tests remotely – even from tablets and smartphones – and monitor tests occurring on factory floors or on the test bench.
-Customers can search for anything from a specific measurement to whether a serial number in a certain product family passed or failed a test, the company says.
+Gradient One’s platform, which connects test equipment to the internet through a gateway device, lets users automate tests remotely–even from tablets and smartphones.
+They can also monitor tests occurring anywhere from the factory floor to the test bench.
+The company said customers can search for anything from a specific measurement to whether a serial number in a certain product family passed or failed a test.

 Granite River Labs, which owns tens of millions of dollars’ worth of test equipment, said that it saved more than $1 million by using the new service to minimize downtime and shuffle around underutilized equipment.
 The changes allowed test engineers to stop logging how long they used test equipment manually, giving them more time to run tests on hardware and interpret the results.